siobhan008-stack/Gym/README.md

 Obviously for a live website I would not use these images

 ## Acknowledgements:
-1. I received inspiration for this project from gym websites.
+- I received inspiration for this project from various gym websites.
-2. Credit also to my mentor Jonathan Munz for much coding inspiration, review and enhancement ideas for my website.
+- Credit due to my mentor Jonathan Munz for much coding inspiration, review and enhancement ideas for my website.
-3. Big thanks to the tutors also for assistance during the project and to Kevin as I had missed to include a script menu from one of my pages which was preventing the membership menu to function.
+- Big thanks to the tutors also for assistance during the project and to Kevin as I had missed to include a script menu from one of my pages which was preventing the membership menu to function.